-Visit the only place in Australia where you can walk among the nation's third largest and most accessible colony of endangered Australian sea lions as they doze in the sun at Seal Bay.
+Visit the only place in Australia where you can walk among the nation's third largest and most accessible colony of Australian sea lions as they doze in the sun at Seal Bay.
+Visitors can join a park ranger for a guided walk on the beach or take a self-guided tour on the boardwalk.
 Guests can take a short cruise and see the local dolphins in their natural habitat, enjoy the spectacular coastline and see other native animals, including sea eagles and osprey.
+'Free flight' demonstrations with birds of prey give guests an entertaining experience at Raptor Domain.
+They'll meet an array of birds, including a majestic wedge-tailed eagle, a friendly barn owl and the laughing kookaburras.
 Kangaroos and wallabies are constant companions as guests travel around the Island.
 Travellers can also take a guided quad bike tour through 500 acres of winding bushland trails and open grassland to see kangaroos and other wildlife up close in their natural environment.
-Walking trails in and around Penneshaw will also give opportunities to view the endangered Glossy-black cockatoo along with Kangaroos and wallabies.